georgeflanagin/anagrammatic/README.md

 deterministic) to start
 with the ``smallest'' option, and easy to sort the options by size.
-Unlike Knuth, we never need to choose among options of equal size because the use of prime factors effectively creates a sub-sort on size.
+Unlike Knuth, we never need to choose among options of equal size because the use of prime factors effectively creates a set that is *strictly* well-ordered instead of merely well ordered.

 Another difference between covers and anagrams is that within any anagram, several words may map onto the same option.
 These words are *self-anagrams* ---